STBrinkmann/website/content/home/experience.md

     location: FAU Erlangen-Nürnberg
     date_start: '2020-04-01'
     date_end: ''
-    description: Collecting and processing of census and OSM data.
-Developing algorithms, as well as statistical modeling in the projects COVID-19 and PURE SPACE.
-Writing publications as a co-author.
+    description: Collecting and processing remote sensing, census and OSM data.
+Developing algorithms and software in C++ and R. Statistical modelling in the COVID-19, PURE SPACE and GEM projects, as well as contributing to scientific publications.

   - title: Student assistant
     company: Remote Sensing & GIS